KyleM157/jettywatch/index.markdown

 | 13:09  | L      |          0.35 |
 | 19:19  | H      |          4.72 |

 Something to watch, but it's not a sure thing.
-We might have a fun windswell for Monday morning, but the high tide could slow things down a lot.
-Too early to call.
+We might have a fun windswell for Monday, but it's too early to make a call.
+Wind forecasts have been changing around but the currently, the late morning session is looking best with the falling tide.
+I'd avoid the morning high tide regardless of how the wind shakes out.
+The afternoon low tide isn't too low given the swell period and direction.

+Notes: Definitely a day worth watching given the swell direction.
+This could be a really fun, although short, swell event for us with a quality wave direction.
+Timing is going to be challenging as it's a wind switch setup.
+Even as we get closer, I'd plan on monitoring winds up to the minute.
+Otherwise, we could see some really fun right hand waves.

+Best board: Far out, but groveler or longboard is looking like the call given the period.

 ## Further Out

-Watching a possible wind swell around 10/24 or so.
-We might see some fun but small SSE swell around that time with favorable winds.
+Watching a possible wind swell around 10/23 or so.
+We might see some fun but small ESE swell around that time with favorable winds.
 Too early to say, but any swell on the horizon is a positive.

+Further out, GFS is suggesting the formation of another tropical cyclone.
+If that comes to pass, we'd see swell around 10/29 or so.
+Far out, so don't mark your calendars.

 ---